Blotch3D/Blotch3D/README.md

 Model space

 The untransformed three-dimensional space that models are initially created/defined in.
-Typically, a model is centered on the origin of model space.
+Typically, a model is centered on the origin of its model space.

 World space

-The three-dimensional space that you see through the two-dimensional view of the window.
+The three-dimensional space that you see through the two-dimensional view of the screen.
 A model is transformed from model space to world space by its final matrix (that is, the matrix we get *after* a sprite's matrix is multiplied by its parent sprite matrices, if any).